AlgoMaster Logo

 1. Singly Linked List

-In a singly linked list, each node contains a value and a pointer to the next node and that’s it.
+In a singly linked list, each node contains a value and a pointer to the next node.

 You can only move in one direction, from the head toward the tail.